zamitkumar/Project-Disaster-Response-Pipelines/README.md

+Disaster Response Pipelines

 **Description****
 This project is part of the Data Science Nanodegree Program by Udacity, in collaboration with Figure Eight.
 T he dataset includes pre-labeled tweets and messages from real-life disaster events.
 The goal of this project is to develop a Natural Language Processing (NLP) model that can categorize messages in real-time.

 The project is divided into the following key sections:

 1. Data Processing: An ETL pipeline to extract data, clean it, and save it in a SQLite database.